Kitura/kitura.dev/content/docs/guides/databases/kuery-raw.md

 ---
-path: "/docs/databases/kuery"
+path: "/docs/databases/kuery-raw"
 title: Add Swift Kuery to your app
 ---

-# Swift Kuery with Codable routing
+# Swift Kuery with Raw routing

 [Swift-Kuery](https://github.com/IBM-Swift/Swift-Kuery) is a pluggable SQL database driver/SDK abstraction layer.
 Its main idea is to unify the APIs to the various relational databases, providing a Swifty yet SQL-like API.
 This guide will demonstrate how to connect to a SQL database using one of the Swift-Kuery plugins and how to use this connection to send SQL queries to your database.